-I say that people who come to counselling are the winners.
-They have realised they could do with a supportive, non-judgmental space.
-Counselling helps because you have the opportunity to really set out and examine the issues in your present and past life, and to work out a more desirable future.
+Because you have the opportunity to really set out and thoroughly examine the issues in your present and past life, and to work out a more desirable future.
 It helps because I will listen and put things together for you.
 I may make suggestions but these are not commands - these are suggestions for being more active and successful in dealing with your issues.
-I also think counselling is really helpful because you know that once a week you have somewhere where you can unpack the week, so as you go through your day you can save up things you want to talk about.
+I also think sessions are really helpful because you know that once a week you have somewhere where you can unpack the week, so as you go through the days you can save up things you want to talk about.
 Although it's only 50 minutes (the therapeutic hour) I see therapy as a 24/7 cocoon of support and understanding.

 If you've not been to counselling before, it might seem daunting.
 Instead think of it as a wonderful place to let go of your problems.
-We will begin simply by me asking you where you would like to start.
-If you have difficulty putting things into words, I have many years of helping to shape client's thinking.
-You are guaranteed that whatever is going on I am not there to judge or criticize, as you may have experienced from friends or others.
+If you have difficulty putting things into words, I have many years of helping to support and clarify client's thinking.
+You will see that I am not there to judge or criticise, as you may have experienced from friends or others.
 I am there only to help you make sense of things and sort things into whether you have to accept them, forget them or work on them.

 I am experienced in helping clients who are experiencing difficulties with: